 Due to the positive economics, low initial capital requirements, and management's experience in having successfully developed similar mines in Mexico, a decision was made to proceed with development in Q3, 2017.
-The Company initiated the installation of project infrastructure, collaring the mine access ramp and refurbishing the plant.
-Management continues to wait for the explosive permit, as the processing of the application has taken longer by the state of Zacatecas than anticipated.
-As previously announced, the development of the main access ramp has proceeded using a form of low impact gunpowder.
-Management anticipated the mine and plant commissioning would commence in the first quarter of 2018.
-Due to the continued delay of the explosive permit, the commissioning is now expected in April 2018.
+In 2017, the Company initiated the installation of project infrastructure, collaring the mine access ramp and refurbishing the plant.